Introduction to Regression Testing

 - As the test cases become large, sometimes all the test cases cannot be executed because of time and budget issues.

-- To achieve the maximum test coverage with fewer test cases is always difficult to achieve.
+- Achieve the maximum test coverage with fewer test cases is always difficult to achieve.

 - After every release and build of bug fixes, it’s difficult to determine the frequency of regression tests.

 This has been a guide to Regression Testing.
-Here we discuss some detailed concepts, techniques, tools, types, advantage, disadvantage.
+Here we discuss some detailed concepts, techniques, tools, types, advantages, disadvantages.
 You can also go through our other suggested articles to learn more –